s3n0/e2scripts/README.md

    > - IPK plugin-package creation tool for Enigma2, debugged and tested on Enigma2/OpenATV

 + **OscamPiconsConverter.py**
-   > - PNG to TPL picons converter (TPL picons for Oscam Webif in Enigma2)
    > - simple python script for converting PNG to TPL picons (for Oscam-Webif)

 + **LGTV-RS232 directory**